Pulse nightclub shooting: Memorials

 OnePulse Foundation, a charity organization created by a Pulse owner on July 7, filed documents with a plan to fund and build a memorial at the nightclub.
 The foundation collaborated with the city of Orlando to determine the location of the memorial.
 The non-profit organization also planned to start a fundraising campaign to provide financial help to the surviving victims who were injured and the families of the 49 who were killed.
 After raising 20 million dollars, the foundation folded without creating the promised memorial.

 The 2025 Florida state budget signed into law by Governor Ron DeSantis included $394,421 for the Pulse National Memorial.
+On March 18, 2026, the Pulse building was demolished to make way for a $12 million permanent memorial, planned to open in 2027.
+The Pulse nightclub sign was preserved and put into storage for use in the future memorial.